Exposing Citation Vulnerabilities in Generative Engines: Related Works and Motivation

-To succeed in a poisoning attack, the malicious content must satisfy two conditions: Retrieval Condition and Generation Condition.
-Retrieval Condition means that malicious content (such as text or HTML placed by attackers) is selected as top-\( k \) relevant content through retrieval for target questions.
-In GEs, content satisfying Retrieval Condition appears as web pages ranked highly in search engine results.
-Generation Condition means that the malicious content is used as context for generating the attackers' intended answers in the LLM.
-A related prior study proposes \emph{generative engine optimization} (GEO), a method that optimizes website text structure and content to increase the exposure of web page content as citations in answers when the website passes the Retrieval Conditions~\cite{geo-apmr+24}.
-This method relates to the Generation Condition.
+To succeed in a poisoning attack, the malicious content must satisfy two conditions: \emph{Retrieval Condition} and \emph{Generation Condition}.
+Retrieval Condition means that malicious content (such as text or HTML placed by attackers) is selected as top-\( k \) relevant content through retrieval tasks for target questions.
+In GEs, Retrieval Condition means that content on the web is retrieved as web pages ranked highly in search engine results by SE.
+Generation Condition means that the content is used as reasoning knowledge in the LLM and reflected in the generated answers.
+Aggarwal et al.~\cite{geo-apmr+24} propose \emph{generative engine optimization} (GEO), a method that optimizes website text structure and content from the perspective of Generation Condition to increase the exposure of web page content as citations in answers when the website passes the Retrieval Conditions.
+GEO theoretically supports that GEs are vulnerable to poisoning attacks.